Alert on biotin interference for immunoassays

 DNP stands for Di-Nitro-Phenol, 2,4-Dinitrophenol (2,4-DNP or simply DNP), an organic compound with the formula HOC6H3(NO2)2.
 Dinitrophenyl (DNP) is a hapten, not found endogenously in tissues, so serves as a control for immuno-assay.

-verify that a biotinylated mAb revealed with streptavidin -HRP can be replaced by a DNP labelled mAb revealed with the mouse anti DNP MADP2–HRP.
+So we decide to verify that a biotinylated mAb revealed with streptavidin -HRP can be replaced by a DNP labelled mAb revealed with the mouse anti DNP MADP2–HRP.

 - The antigen (here a mouse IgG2a) was coated on an ELISA plate that was saturated with gelatin.
 As a negative control, the antigen was omitted.

 - Various concentrations of the rat anti mouse IgG2a LO-MG2a biotinylated or DNP labelled were added (the DNP labelling was performed with the N-Succinimidyl N-(2,4-dinitrophenyl-6-aminocaproate from Sigma).